KaiyangZhou/Dassl.pytorch/README.md

 After the training finishes, the model weights will be saved under the specified output directory, along with a log file and a tensorboard file for visualization.

+To print out the results saved in the log file (so you do not need to exhaustively go through all log files and calculate the mean/std by yourself), you can use `tools/parse_test_res.py`.
+The instruction can be found in the code.

 For other trainers such as `MCD`, you can set `--trainer MCD` while keeping the config file unchanged, i.e. using the same training parameters as `SourceOnly` (in the simplest case).
-To modify the algorithm-specific hyper-parameters, in this case `N_STEP_F` (number of steps to update the feature extractor), you can append `TRAINER.MCD.N_STEP_F 4` to the existing input arguments, otherwise the default value will be used.
+To modify the hyper-parameters in MCD, like `N_STEP_F` (number of steps to update the feature extractor), you can append `TRAINER.MCD.N_STEP_F 4` to the existing input arguments (otherwise the default value will be used).
 Alternatively, you can create a new `.yaml` config file to store your custom setting.
 See [here](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/config/defaults.py#L176) for a complete list of algorithm-specific hyper-parameters.

 ### Test
-Testing can be achieved by using `--eval-only`, which tells the script to run `trainer.test()`.
+Model testing can be done by using `--eval-only`, which asks the code to run `trainer.test()`.
 You also need to provide the trained model and specify which model file (i.e. saved at which epoch) to use.
 For example, to use `model.pth.tar-20` saved at `output/source_only_office31/model`, you can do

 ```bash
 CUDA_VISIBLE_DEVICES=0 python tools/train.py \